 Jane was an executive at BHP Billiton and AGL.
 Prior to this, she held positions in government in energy, rail and natural resources.

 Jane is currently a Non-Executive Director of Healthscope Limited (since 2016), Energy Australia (since 2012) and Cogstate Limited (since 2017).
-She is also a board member of Civil Aviation Safety Authority and the Port of Melbourne.

 - Chair of the HSSEC Committee

 - Member of the Audit and Risk Committee

 - Member of the Investment Committee